 MSU Extension disease prevention and management programs provide participants with strategies to improve the quality of their diets, manage chronic health conditions and reduce their risk of type 2 diabetes.
 Access to high-quality and affordable programs such as those that MSU Extension provides is essential to saving lives, reducing disabilities and lowering the costs of everyone’s medical care.
 In 2017, MSU Extension disease prevention and management programming reached 924 Michigan residents.

-Dining With Diabetes is five-session series conducted by MSU Extension and community health partners.
-Participants have the opportunity to taste foods prepared from diabetes-friendly recipes.
+Dining With Diabetes is a five-session series conducted by MSU Extension and community health partners.
+Participants have the opportunity to explore and taste foods prepared from diabetes-friendly recipes.

 Here you can find a range of resources and information that can help you and your family understand the issue of lead exposure as well as programs that focus on healthy eating and early childhood education.